 Once you reject the first offer from the insurance company, the negotiation process begins.
 The insurance adjuster who is handling your claim usually has the authority to offer more, depending on the type of claim, even if he or she tells you he or she does not.
 This is part of the insurance company’s strategy to convince injury victims to take a lower offer and help save the company money.

 Speak to an Attorney Before Agreeing to a Settlement.
 Call Today

-If you were injured in an accident and the insurance company has already attempted to make a settlement offer, call the Lynch Law Firm before accepting it.
+If you were injured in an accident and the insurance company has already attempted to make a settlement offer, call the Lynch Law Firm, PC before accepting it.
 Your claim is likely worth more than the insurance company wants you to believe, and we may be able to help you maximize the value of your claim.